Say you have a site that allows users to enter comments, and you've

 the edited document can meaningfully be serialized in that format.

-The full source code for this example can be found on github.
+The source code for this example can be found on github.

 This is a comment written in [Markdown](http://commonmark.org). *You* may know the syntax for inserting a link, but does your whole audience?